 - your child has difficulty breathing

-- The main symptoms of scarlet fever are fever, a rough red rash.
+- The main symptoms of scarlet fever are fever and a rough red rash.
 Your child may also have a sore throat.

-- If you suspect that your child might have scarlet fever, take her to your doctor right away.
+- If you suspect that your child might have scarlet fever, go to see your child’s health care provider.

-- Use soft foods and cold drinks as well as medicines such as Tylenol, Advil, or other brands to reduce the pain.
+- Use soft foods and cold drinks as well as pain medications to reduce the pain.

-- Make sure that any other family members or close contacts that have similar symptoms see their primary care health care provider.
+- Make sure that any other family members or close contacts with similar symptoms see their health care provider.